muhtasimadil/alfolio/_pages/about.md

 Hi!
 This is Muhtasim Ahmed Adil.
 Some people call me "Muhtasim", some call me "Adil", some call me "Invincible".

-Currently majoring Computer Science at Brac University, BD.
-Hoping to graduate by 2024 with a good CGPA and some great achievements.
-I'm heavily interested in DeFi.
+I'm currently majoring in Computer Science at Brac University, BD.
+Hoping to graduate by Dec, 2024 with a good CGPA and some great achievements.
+I'm heavily interested in DeFi, learning something new each day.
+I think, it's the future of financial systems worldwide.

-In my middle schoool, high school days I used to participate in national level Competitive Programming contests, did a few camps.
-Even though competitive programming journey hasn't been fruitful for me, I met a lot of like-minded people through this and learned a lot.
+I started to learn coding when I was in class 9.
+In my middle school and high school days I used to participate in national level Competitive Programming contests, did a few national camps.
+Even though competitive programming journey hasn't been much fruitful for me, I met a lot of like-minded people through this and learned a lot.

 I aspire to work as a Software Engineer or a Product Manager for a good product at a good company.
-Before that, I want to complete a master's degree in Computer Science from a North American university.
+Before that, I want to pursue master's degree in a CS domain from a North American university(finger crossed).
 I have a slight wish to do an MBA as well.
-But plans are plans.
-They never come out as reality.
+But plans are plans, they never come out as reality.

 On my free time, I worry about society and don't do anything about it.
 I like to take long walks, occasionally run, and like to think I have a good taste in music.

-Check out my [resume](/resume/)for details. \
+Check out my [resume](/resume/) for details. \
 Feel free to reach me on Facebook or drop a line through Email. :)